Belgacem753/rbktn02-inheritcance-frogger-game-material/README.md

    *	index.html - opening index.html should load the game
    *	README.md should contain instructions on how to load and play the game (you will need to add those instructions).

-   Inside the app.js file, you will need to implement the Player and the Enemy classes, using Object-Oriented JavaScript.
+   /*Inside the app.js file, you will need to implement the Player and the Enemy classes, using Object-Oriented JavaScript.
 Part of the code for the Enemy is provided to you, and you will need to complete the following:
    *	The Enemy function, which initiates the Enemy by:
    *	Loading the image by setting this.sprite to the appropriate image in the image folder (already provided)
    *	Setting the Enemy initial location (you need to implement)